Ustynovskyi/prototypeTask/README.md

 - styles | null.css to remove any browser-specific default styles and html.css for project styles
 - templates | html templates of project
 - vendor | php addons for MongoDB connection

+MongoDB notes:
+- table `vehicles` has duplicate entries
+- table `characters` is incomplete, characters are missing species
+- table `transport` is empty